ismaelw/laratex/README.md

 ```

 After this please make sure to configure your LaraTeX installation.
-In your LaraTeX Config file `\config\laratex.php` you can configure two settings:
+In your LaraTeX Config file `\config\laratex.php` you can configure these settings:

 **binPath**
 If your system doesn't allow to just run the command line command "pdflatex" you may specify the correct one.